dodona-edu/dodona-edu.github.io/en/guides/teachers/annotations/index.md

 You can also save an existing comment by clicking `save comment` in the comment menu.
 ![Save existing comment](save-comment.png)

-Once you have saved one ore more comments, you get a search field when writing new comments.
+Once you have saved one or more comments, you get a search field when writing new comments.
 Select the desired comment from the list to reuse it.
 You can still edit the comment before posting it.
 ![Reuse comment](./reuse-annotations.png)

 # Managing saved comments